Our Services

 Helpful Resources

-Tai Chi is the top mind-body practice for diabetic neuropathy and balance, offering gentle, flowing movements with deep breathing to improve circulation, proprioception and stability.
+Tai Chi is widely regarded as the best mind-body practice for diabetic neuropathy and balance.
+Its slow, flowing movements combined with deep, controlled breathing help improve circulation, enhance proprioception, and build stability—key benefits for people managing nerve-related symptoms in the feet and legs.

 Diabetic neuropathy—nerve damage caused by high blood sugar—is one of the most common complications of diabetes.
 It often affects the feet and legs, leading to pain, numbness, tingling and balance problems.
 While medication and blood sugar control are foundational, mind-body practices can offer gentle, effective support.
 Among these, Tai Chi stands out as the top choice for improving both neuropathy symptoms and balance.